marcopxt/Miscellaneous/README.md

 2. Inbreeding measure from the SNP dataset
 3. Quadpop example.
 Try to incorporate later
 4. Dominated Pareto implementation.
 It works just fine for a few thousand data points.
+5. Simulatio via AlphaSimR of a breeding program using BGLR and multi-traits.